destinymalone/head-first-java-cliffsnotes-example/chapter-3-primitive-and-references-know-your-variables/README.md

 # Overview

 Variables come in two flavors: primitive and reference.
 Variables must always be declared with a name and a type.

-A primitive variable value is the bits representing the value (5, 'a', true, 3.1416, etc.)

-A reference variable value is the bits representing a way to get to an object on the heap.
+A primitive variable value is the bits representing the value (5, 'a', true, 3.1416, etc.) but, a reference variable value is the bits representing a way to get to an object on the heap.

-A reference variable is like a remote control.
-Using the dot operator (.) on a reference variable is like pressing a button on the remote control to access a method or instanec variable.

-A reference variable has a value of "null" when it is not referencing any object.

-An array is always an object, even if the array is declared to hold primitives.
+Think of a reference variable as a remote control.
+Using the dot operator (.) on a reference variable, is like pressing a button on the remote control to access a method or instanec variable.
+Remember, a reference variable has a value of "null" when it is not referencing any object.
+Arrays are always an object, even if the array is declared to hold primitives.
 There is no such thing as a primitive array, only an array that "hold"s primitives.